haoyuc/haoyuc.github.io/index.md

 I will be a Ph.D. student at the Hong Kong University of Science and Technology (Guangzhou) in 2022 fall, where I am advised by [Prof. Lei Zhu](https://sites.google.com/site/indexlzhu/home).

-Mainly intrest in computer vision and image processing.
+Mainly intrest in computer vision, especially in **Low-level Vision**.

 To know more about me, please refer to my [Publication](https://scholar.google.com/citations?&user=KWbcBucAAAAJ).